ShopJimmy/partner-api/orders.md

 layout: default
 ---

-## API Authentication
+## Authentication

-To retrieve order history using the Partner API, include the `Authorization` header in your HTTP request.
-The `Authorization` header must contain a Bearer token that you obtained from the [`/token` endpoint](authentication.html).
+Include the `Authorization` header with a bearer token from the [`/token` endpoint](authentication.html) to retrieve order history.

 ## Usage

-Returns orders created for your partner account within the requested look-back window.
-Use the optional `days` query parameter to control the look-back window (defaults to 30 days).
-Each order includes key metadata plus line items and timestamps.
+Fetch orders created under your partner account within a configurable look-back window.
+Use the optional `days` query parameter to adjust the timeframe (defaults to 30 days).
+Each record includes order metadata, line items, and key timestamps.

-### GET Request to retrieve orders
+### Request
 ```plaintext
 GET /api/partner/v1/orders?days=7 HTTP/1.1
 Host: base.shopjimmy.com